RubianoAndy/Frontend_App/README.md

 | `typescript`                   | 5.5.3    |
 | `zone.js`                      | 0.14.8   |

+All packages can be upgraded without any further complications.

 ### Angular project commands

 | Command                 | What it does?           |